swiftpp/swiftpp/docs/Driver.md

 [DriverInternals.rst](DriverInternals.rst) and maybe
 [DependencyAnalysis.rst](DependencyAnalysis.rst) as well.
-If you're just using Xcode or SwiftPM and want to find out what mysterious command-line options you could be passing, `swiftc --help` is a better choice.
+If you're just using Xcode or SwiftPM and want to find out what mysterious command-line options you could be passing, `ppswiftc --help` is a better choice.

 If you're invoking `swift -frontend` directly, and you aren't working on the compiler itself...well, this document should convince you to not do that.